Societal Marketing Concept – 3 Pillars, Features, Examples, and Pros/Cons

 Considerations of Social Marketing Concept

-The social concept of marketing is based on the 3 considerations which every business adopting this strategy should consider carefully.
-These 3 considerations are also called the 3 pillars of the societal marketing concept.
+The social concept of marketing is based on the 3 considerations that every business adopting this strategy should consider carefully.

 Society (Human Welfare)

 This is where the heart of the societal concept lies.
 Think of it as a compass guiding businesses toward a better world.
 It’s about understanding the needs, concerns, and aspirations of the society in which a business operates.
-Just as thoughtful neighbor considers the impact of their actions on the whole community, businesses consider how their products and actions affect society.

 This could mean producing goods that are safe, sustainable, and beneficial for everyone – from reducing waste to supporting social causes.
 It’s about fostering a sense of responsibility that echoes the sentiment, “We’re all in this together.”